tiankanghui/ViCuR/README.md

 ## Acknowledgements

-This codebase is built upon [verl](https://github.com/volcengine/verl) and uses the [SinkTrack](https://github.com/Efficient-ML/SinkTrack) attention mechanism.
+This codebase is built upon [verl](https://github.com/volcengine/verl).
 We thank the authors for their open-source contributions.